 Roughly one-third of the food produced in the world for human consumption every year gets lost or wasted.
 That’s 1.3 billion tonnes according to the FAO.

-So a lot of our food waste ends up in the bin, where it gets sent to the landfill, often wrapped in plastic bags or cling wrap.
+So much of our food waste ends up in the bin, where it gets sent to the landfill, often wrapped in plastic bags or cling wrap.

-A landfill is an anaerobe place meaning no oxygen gets in there, which makes it more difficult for your food scraps to decompose.
+A landfill is an anaerobe place meaning no oxygen gets in there, making it more difficult for your food scraps to decompose.

-You would think when it ends up in a big hole it will just decompose, right?
-Turns out, it is more a fermentation process where it releases methane.
+You would think when it ends up in a big hole, it will just decompose.
+It turns out; it is more a fermentation process where it releases methane.